Looking for the perfect gift for your travel and food-loving family and friends? This might help!

 Paradox Women’s Rain Jacket: I bought this navy patterned rain jacket a few months ago and I love it!
 It is waterproof, wind blocking, and breathable and looks nice, with a feminine fit and rich colors.
 Best of all, it was cheap — under $30 at a local warehouse store (now sold out) but I see there are a few colors available here on Amazon.

-Women’s prAna Halle Pants: These pants look perfect for travel with a cut that could go from the trail into the city.
-The pants use a wrinkle resistant and water repellant stretch material and have buttons on the sides to fold up into capris in warm weather.
-I’m adding this pair to my travel fashion wish list!
+Kuhl Freeflex Roll-up Pant: This pant looks perfect for travel with a cut that could go from the trail into the city.
+The pants use a wrinkle resistant and water repellant stretch material and have buttons on the sides to roll up into capris in warm weather.
+I got this pair recently and it’s super versatile.

 Travel-Friendly Infinity Scarf: A versatile travel piece, in some great colors and patterns to brighten up your travel wardrobe.
 This one actually has a hidden pocket for stashing some spare cash, phone, or passport.